algobulls/algobulls_help_site/docs/member/tweak.md

 ## Exit
 ---

-This option lets user decide if he/she wants to exit position on stop for securities with different settlement cycle:
+This option lets the user decide if he/she wants to exit position on stop for securities with different settlement cycle:

-* `Exit Intraday Orders on stop` - This is for intraday strategies where the position stops on same day.
+* `Exit Intraday Orders on stop` - This is for intraday strategies where the position stops on the same day.
 De-selecting this option will have no impact as broker auto squares off position at day end.
 * `Exit T+0 Delivery orders on stop` - This is for delivery-based strategies where the position stops on T+0.
 * `Exit T+1 Delivery orders on stop` - This is for delivery-based intraday strategies where the position stops on T+1.
 * `Exit T+2 Delivery orders on stop` - This is for delivery-based strategies where the position stops on T+2.